 a. track the progress of undergraduates and assist those who are approaching the limitations on formula funding;

-c. respond to student’s inquiry on the excessive hours calculation;
+c. respond to student inquiries on the excessive hours calculation;

-d. inform undergraduates of the economic hardship appeal process; and
+*d. inform undergraduates of the economic hardship exemption process; and

-e. notify SBS to override the excessive hours calculation when student’s minor exceeds 18 hours.
+e. notify SBS to override the excessive hours calculation when the student’s minor exceeds 18 hours.